 - In one episode of Smart Guy, A-Cup Angst-suffering Yvette wants to get a boob job for graduation.
 After padding herself SEVERELY for a play audition, she decides that she doesn't want to get the surgery unless she's really sure that's what she wants.

 - The two hit songs mentioned both on top and in the Quotes page that are obviously called just this.
-Billy Joel's song is the Trope Namer, while Bruno Mars' song just happens to have the same name and overall meaning.
+Billy Joel's song is the Trope Namer, while Bruno Mars' song has the same name and overall meaning.

 - The Cranberries song "Stars" has this as the chorus.